kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 };
 ```

-> These values are examples for frontend development only.
+> These values are frontend development examples only and do not represent official VELOOP values.

 ---

 # 💻 Installation

-## 1. Clone Repository
+## 1. Clone the Repository

 ```bash
 git clone <YOUR_GITHUB_REPOSITORY_URL>
 ```

-## 2. Navigate to Project
+## 2. Navigate to the Project

 ```bash
 cd veloop-level-up-dashboard